| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 also use the command for file name suffixes.
 Do not use @file

-for symbols in a programming language; use @code
+for symbols in a programming language; use @code.

-is equivalent to @samp
+Currently, @file is equivalent to @samp in its effects.

 For example,